 Flexibility-Heat pumps are designed to serve two systems with different expectations: cooling and heating.
-A cooling system for example may be designed for 10°F-12°F degree delta T while a traditional heating system might have been designed for a 20°F-30°F degree delta T. The system must be able to accommodate both needs.
-A Comprehensive Chiller-Heater System can be configured with two (or more) heat pumps-one for heating and one for cooling-with the proper system volume to match heating and cooling loads in real time.
+A cooling system for example may be designed for 10°F (-12°C) - 12°F (-11°C) degree delta T while a traditional heating system might have been designed for a 20°F (-7°C) - 30°F (-1°C) degree delta T. The system must be able to accommodate both needs.
+An Air-to-Water Heat Pump System can be configured with two (or more) heat pumps-one for heating and one for cooling-with the proper system volume to match heating and cooling loads in real time.
 Outdoor air temperature-Heat pump capacity and maximum supply fluid temperature are reduced as the OAT drops, and the system has outdoor air temperature operating limits.
 Equipment sizing is affected by these temperature conditions, the dual heating-cooling role and the availability of supplemental heat sources.
 It's important to determine equipment sizing that fits temperature, flows and redundancy requirements to meet your year-round cooling and heating needs.
 Defrost mode-An air-to-water heat pump will occasionally operate in defrost mode to ensure reliable heat exchange with ambient air.
 While the system is in defrost mode, heating from the hydronic system is interrupted.
 This interruption can be mitigated through equipment sizing, the use of a buffer tank and/or the use of a supplemental boiler.
 A proper mitigation strategy can minimize these disruptions.

-Cold climates-A Comprehensive Chiller-Heater System featuring air-to-water heat pumps can also be configured for colder climates through the use of phase change energy storage and water-to-water heat pumps.
-The concept is to allow the air-to-water heat pump to only bring in supplemental energy into the building when the outdoor air conditions are suitable for operation, for better efficiency, and for better heating capacity.
+Cold climates-An Air-to-Water Heat Pump System featuring air-to-water heat pumps can also be configured for colder climates through the use of phase change energy storage and water-to-water heat pumps.
+The Storage Source Heat Pump System is to allow the air-to-water heat pump to only bring in supplemental energy into the building when the outdoor air conditions are suitable for operation, for better efficiency, and for better heating capacity.
 The energy brought in is stored in the phase change of water.
 Later, either when outdoor air conditions are unsuitable, energy prices are high, or when loads are higher, the water-to-water heat pump removes the stored energy and pumps it to a higher grade of heat for distribution.
 This system can be paired with other sources of low-grade heat such as solar thermal, wastewater systems, and airside energy recovery.
 Another solution for cold climates is to use supplemental heat.
-This can take the form of fossil fuel-based boilers to be used only in extreme temperatures, auxiliary electric-hydronic heating in the form of an electric boiler, electric resistance heat in air-handling elements or electric radiant panels in the space.

-Design support and expertise to simplify the task

-Electrification brings new kinds of system components and system design requirements into the mix for consulting and specifying engineers.
-Trane has a full complement of resources to support design, equipment specification and selection to ensure a Comprehensive Chiller-Heater System featuring the Ascend[®] heat pump meets your application needs.
-Contact a Trane for more information.
+This can take the form of fossil fuelbased boilers to be used only in extreme temperatures, auxiliary electric-hydronic heating in the form of an electric boiler, electric resistance heat in air-handling elements or electric radiant panels in the space.
+Design support and expertise to simplify the task Electrification brings new kinds of system components and system design requirements into the mix for consulting and specifying engineers.
+Trane[®] has a full complement of resources to support design, equipment specification and selection to ensure an Air-to-Water Heat Pump System featuring the Ascend[®] heat pump meets your application needs.
+Contact Trane for more information.
 Our Application Guide provides extensive information about system codes and standards, system and unit sizing, configuration and optional system components.
 We also offer system layouts and control sequences, and water-volume and carbon calculator tools.

-There are also many system design and analysis tools from Trane to select the equipment you need on PC, tablet or smartphone, plus system design resources, system analysis tools and various calculators, including LEED compliance.
+There are also many web-based system design and analysis tools from Trane to select the equipment you need, plus system design resources, system analysis tools, and various calculators, including LEED[®] compliance.

-Trane Design Assist

-Trane services organization and system support

-Commitment beyond the decision.
+Trane services organization and system support Commitment beyond the decision.